wermos/website/lessons/3d-basic-rendering/3d-viewing-pinhole-camera/implementing-virtual-pinhole-camera.md

 ### Where Shall the Canvas/Screen Be?

 In CG, once the viewing frustum is defined, we then need to define where is the virtual image plane going to be.
-Mathematically though, the canvas can be anywhere we want along the line of sight, as long as the surface on which we project the image is contained with the viewing frustum, as shown in Figure 1; it can be anywhere between the apex of the pyramid (obviously not the apex itself) and its base (which is defined by the far clipping plane) or even further if we wanted to.
+Mathematically though, the canvas can be anywhere we want along the line of sight, as long as the surface on which we project the image is contained within the viewing frustum, as shown in Figure 1; it can be anywhere between the apex of the pyramid (obviously not the apex itself) and its base (which is defined by the far clipping plane) or even further if we wanted to.

 <details>
 **Don't mistake the distance between the eye (the center of projection) and the canvas for the focal length**.
 They are not the same.
 The **position of the canvas does not define how wide or narrow the viewing frustum is** (neither does the near clipping plane); the viewing frustum shape is only defined by the focal length and the film size (the combination of both parameters defines the angle of view and thus the magnification at the image plane).
 As for the near-clipping plane, it is just an arbitrary plane which, with the far-clipping plane, is used to "clip" geometry along the camera's local z-axis and remap points z-coordinates to the range [0,1].
 Why and how the remapping is done is explained in the lesson on the REYES algorithm, a popular rasterization algorithm, and the next lesson is devoted to the perspective projection matrix.